betterify-in/andromeda-hugo/content/bse-sensex.md

 ---
-title: "BSE AllCap"
+title: "BSE Sensex"
 date: "2022-10-25"
-layout: "bse-allcap"
+layout: "bse-sensex"
 draft: false
 # Meta Description
-description: "The BSE All Cap Web App caters to the needs of investment in stock market and stock analysis of the Indian Stock Market.
+description: "The BSE Sensex Web App caters to the needs of investment in stock market and stock analysis of the Indian Stock Market.
 This Web App is free to use and we are trying hard to keep it FREE FOREVER."
 contact_image: "images/vectors/contact.png"
 ---